mickfuzz/makecode-platformer-101/groupCourse.md

 # Group Course Overview

 This page gives an overview of a five session platform game making programme.
 It is designed to be used as a guide to deliver the course to a group.
 You can work through it by yourself.
-There is also an [online individual course here](onlineCourse.md).

 * [Session One](#session-one)
 * [Session Two](#session-two)